When you start a business you might not be thinking about how it ends – but you should be.

 An exit strategy is a key element of any business plan.
 This helps you determine how your relationship with the business, and that of your investors, will finish.
 It can have a dramatic impact on your future financial situation.
 You need to be thinking about your exit strategy from the beginning.

-Last month we published an article on building a great investment presentation.
-If you are seeking investment, you need to give a clear picture of how those individuals will ‘realise’ their investment – but you should also be considering how your own involvement might end.
+If you are seeking investment, you need to give a clear picture of how people will ‘realise’ their investment – but you should also be considering how your own involvement might end.
 Here we run down some of the most popular exit strategies for small businesses.

-There are around 3 million family businesses in the UK, according to figures from the Institute for Family Business.
+There are around 3 million family businesses in the UK, according to figures from the Institute for Family Business (Editor's note: this figure has increased to 4.8 million in 2018).
 These firms are part of the backbone of the UK economy, and some of them have been around for five centuries.

 Many people wish to pass their business on to a family member.
 Often, entrepreneurs want to feel that they have kept their achievement in the family, and they wish to see its benefits enjoyed by those closest to them.
 Family succession can, however, be a fraught and complex process.
 You need to make sure that the succession is properly managed in order to avoid the many potential pitfalls.
 Read more in our guide to family business succession.